-- For quantities up to 1 kilogram a disposable laboratory coat or coverall of low permeability is recommended.
-Coveralls should be buttoned at collar and cuffs - For quantities over 1 kilogram and manufacturing operations, wear disposable coverall of low permeability and disposable shoe covers.
-For manufacturing operations, air-supplied full body suits may be required for the provision of advanced respiratory protection. - Eye wash unit. - Ensure there is ready access to an emergency shower. - ▶ For Emergencies: Vinyl suit
+- ▶ For quantities up to 500 grams a laboratory coat may be suitable. - For quantities up to 1 kilogram a disposable laboratory coat or coverall of low permeability is recommended.
+Coveralls should be buttoned at collar and cuffs. - Other protection - For quantities over 1 kilogram and manufacturing operations, wear disposable coverall of low permeability and disposable shoe covers. - For manufacturing operations, air-supplied full body suits may be required for the provision of advanced respiratory protection. - ► Eye wash unit. - Ensure there is ready access to an emergency shower. - ► For Emergencies: Vinyl suit